keelancook/md/StackEdit/Work Documents/Sending Pathways/IMB Pipeline Semester 1 Overview.md

 # Pathways: IMB Semester 1

 ## Description
-The first semester of the Pathways: IMB cohort engages the participant in
+The first semester of the Pathways: IMB cohort engages the participant in the first three phases of the Core Missionary Task (LINK).

 ## Required Reading
+- Foundations Manual -

 ## Pathways Cohort